 Shona knows her stuff.
 She made our Lonely Planet guide next to useless.
 Of course, we never admitted this.
 Instead, we constantly threatened to check our guidebook before acting on her 'local knowledge' recommendations.
 She soon had an effective solution to this threat, simply banning guidebooks from regular briefing sessions.

-Our first day in Egypt was spent visiting Cairo’s most iconic sights.
-We started with the Pyramids and the Sphinx, before visiting the equally famous Egyptian Museum, where King Tutankhamen's golden treasures are displayed.
+Our first day in Cairo was spent visiting Egypt’s most iconic attractions.
+We started with the Pyramids and the Sphinx before visiting the equally famous Egyptian Museum, where King Tutankhamen's golden treasures are on display.
 We had a local guide share the highlights in each location.
 However, Shona also gave us a little free time to do our own thing, with plenty of inspiring recommendations to consider.
+More about that in a future post.

 Some in our group paid extra for a camel ride across the Giza plateau.
-The ridge from which riders set off is one of Cairo’s most iconic viewpoints.
-It's the spot where all six pyramids sit in close proximity from an observer's point of view.
+The ridge from which riders set off is one of Cairo’s most iconic scenes.
+It's the spot where all six pyramids sit in close proximity from an observer's viewpoint.
 Another once-in-a-lifetime photo opportunity.
 Garry and I decided to give the camels a miss.
 We’ve ridden plenty of them over the years.
-Instead, we used our free time to climb inside the Pyramid of Khafre and view the burial chamber hidden deep within it.
+Instead, we used our free time to climb into the Pyramid of Khafre and view the burial chamber hidden deep within it.

 Without a doubt, it was a mind-blowing experience.
 The steep passageway and narrow stairs descending into the interior aren’t for the faint-hearted or those who fear confined spaces.
 One section involved a final 35-metre climb up a narrow passageway.
 Fortunately, it was lined with a steep wooden ramp studded with slats for a more secure footing.
 However, you still had to carefully shimmy past descending tourists as you climbed.
 The passageway photo above was pulled from the web.
 In the heat of the moment, we never thought to take our own, but I can say, hand-on-my-heart, that I've been inside a 4500-year-old pyramid.